run the slots

 Worked Example

 Net expected value: the play returns an expected $1,249 jackpot for an expected $8.04 in base game losses on $67 coin-in.
-Strongly +EV.
+Strongly player-favorable.

 The Run the Slots MHB Calculator handles this computation automatically.
-Enter current meter, ceiling, contribution rate, and base RTP, and it returns expected profit, expected coin-in, and the precise breakeven meter level.
+Enter current counter, ceiling, contribution rate, and base RTP, and it returns expected profit, expected coin-in, and the precise breakeven counter level.
 Use it for every must-hit-by play you evaluate.
-No guessing required for 200+ documented machine families.
+No guessing required for 204+ proven machine families.

 The single most important skill when walking a casino floor is correctly identifying the jackpot trigger type on each machine you approach.
 Playing the wrong type with must-hit-by strategy — or skipping a genuine must-hit-by because you misidentified it — costs real money.

-You see a published ceiling next to the meter.
+You see a published ceiling next to the counter.

 Must-Hit-By progressive.
 The number labeled Must Hit By, Wins Before, or Win By is the ceiling.
 Calculate EV immediately.

-You see a climbing meter but no ceiling label.
+You see a climbing counter but no ceiling label.

 Either a wide-area progressive (pure RNG, no strategy) or a mystery bonus (partially evaluable).
 Check the game guide for confirmation.